How to Make an Invoice for Freelance Work

 - Terms and conditions

-I have ordered these sections in a widespread invoice format.
+I have ordered these sections based on popular invoice formats.
 Yet, their position might be different in various templates.
+So the location of these sections in an invoice document is unimportant.

 1. Business name, logo, and contact information